 We have given a sharp classification for a natural promise version of CNF-Sat.
 As CNF-Sat is a favorite starting point for many reductions we hope that this can give improved results quantitatively in many situations.
-We gave a rather modest example in Section 6 but we hope there are many other possibilities.
+We gave a rather modest example in Section 6 but there should be many possibilities.